 Visit Sam Leman Automotive Group in Bloomington, Morton, Peoria for Service

 Now that you have some answers to “Why is my car leaking water?”, you should have a better idea about whether the leak is a serious problem or just a common occurrence like condensation.
 If you suspect that your car is leaking something other than water, make sure to bring it into the Sam Leman service center near you.
-While you’re getting your leak fixed, we can also teach you how to identify cooling system failures, whether to use premium or regular gas, and show you why tire pressure is so important.
+While you’re getting your leak fixed, we can also teach you how to identify cooling system failures, what you do when your car overheats, whether to use premium or regular gas, and show you why tire pressure is so important.
 No matter how big your problem is, you can contact Sam Leman Automotive Group to get back on the road in no time.